Tilokdutta2909/delta_demo/README.md

 # delta_demo
-This is just demo repository for the git hub classes
+This is just demo repository for the git hub classes.